 Alex is the Artistic Director of the annual Brisbane Music Festival.
-Praised for its "diverse programming" (Limelight), the BMF celebrates its fifth year of operations in 2022, embracing eclectic and diverse approaches to programming - a cross-cultivation of offerings from the old and familiar to the exploratory and new.
+Praised for its "diverse programming" (Limelight), the BMF celebrates its sixth year of operations in 2023, embracing eclectic and diverse approaches to programming - a cross-cultivation of offerings from the old and familiar to the exploratory and new.
 Within his role at Brisbane Music Festival, he embodies many creative and managerial positions including artistic director, producer, marketing + social media manager, grant writing and philanthropy, and coordination and delivery of an impactful young artist mentorship program.

-Notable musical collaborations with International artists include Andreas Ottensamer, TwoSet Violin, eighth blackbird, ELISION, Sara Macliver, Natalie Clein, Natsuko Yoshimoto, Karin Schaupp, Greta Bradman, Amy Lehpamer, Li Wei Qin, Teddy Tahu Rhodes, Jack Liebeck, Kathryn Stott, Slava Grigoryan, Brett Dean, William Barton, Jane Sheldon, Lisa Moore, Ensemble Offspring, Orava Quartet, Camerata, ensemble interface, Miroslav Petkov, Wilma Smith, James Crabb, Andrew Goodwin, Eva Kong, Amalia Hall, Ensemble Nikel, Speak Percussion, Kroumata Percussion, Arcadia Quintet, Michael Houston, Andrew Pelletier, Richard Haynes, Carl Rosman, Bethany Simons, and many others.
+Collaborations with Internationally acclaimed artists include; Andreas Ottensamer, Twoset Violin, eighth blackbird, ELISION, Asko|Schönberg, Lior, Sara Macliver, Mirusia, Natalie Clein, Natsuko Yoshimoto, Karin Schaupp, Greta Bradman, Amy Lehpamer, Claire Edwardes, Li Wei Qin, Teddy Tahu Rhodes, Warwick Fyfe, Jack Liebeck, Kathryn Stott, Slava Grigoryan, Brett Dean, William Barton, Jane Sheldon, Lisa Moore, Ensemble Offspring, Orava Quartet, Camerata, Paul Tabone, Topology, ensemble interface, Miroslav Petkov, Wilma Smith, James Crabb, Andrew Goodwin, Eva Kong, Amalia Hall, Ensemble Nikel, Speak Percussion, Kroumata Percussion, Arcadia Quintet, Irena Lysiuk, Michael Houston, Andrew Pelletier, Richard Haynes, Carl Rosman, Bethany Simons, and many others.